Cookie Consent by Free Privacy Policy Generator website

 They campaign for as many of the 63 schools in the city as possible, to participate in the Make Your Mark ballot.
 This is an annual vote held by UK Youth Parliament that aims to outline which issues are most important to young people.

-In future, YYC will utilise new campaign strategies alongside their plans for openness and engagement to increase the number of schools in York taking part.
+In future, YYC wish to expand this even further utilising new campaign strategies alongside their plans for openness and engagement to increase the number of schools in York taking part.

 YYC work closely with the council and school boards to promote Make Your Mark.